What is a Color Wheel Blog Banner

 While the former template evokes warmth and spiciness, the latter captures the chilly winters.
 You can feel that colors exhibit different temperatures.

-Moreover, you can divide the color wheel into warm and cool colors.
+Moreover, you can divide the colour wheel into warm and cool colors.

 Cool and warm colors on color wheel